Cooperative Edge Caching with Large Language Model in Wireless Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{obile} data traffic in 5G and emerging 6G systems continues to increase rapidly due to the proliferation of video streaming, interactive applications, and AI-generated content, placing sustained pressure on backhaul capacity and cloud infrastructures~\cite{CiscoVNI2019,Li2024SurveyEdgeCaching}.
-Edge caching alleviates this burden by proactively placing frequently requested content in Base Station (BS) storage, enabling local service with reduced latency and reduced backhaul load~\cite{6763007,6600983}.
-While early research focused on isolated or non-overlapping cells, modern heterogeneous deployments are increasingly user-centric: coverage regions of multiple BSs overlap, and users may be served by different BS subsets over time~\cite{8169053}.
+\IEEEPARstart{M}{obile} data traffic in 5G and emerging 6G systems continues to increase rapidly due to the proliferation of video streaming, interactive applications, and content generated by artificial intelligence, placing sustained pressure on backhaul capacity and cloud infrastructures~\cite{CiscoVNI2019,Li2024SurveyEdgeCaching}.
+Edge caching alleviates this burden by storing frequently requested content closer to users and by updating cache inventories as demand evolves, thereby reducing latency and backhaul load~\cite{6763007,6600983}.
+While early research focused on isolated or non-overlapping cells, modern heterogeneous deployments are increasingly user-centric: coverage regions of multiple base stations (BSs) overlap, and users may be served by different BS subsets over time~\cite{8169053}.
 In such dense deployments, cache decisions across BSs interact non-trivially, rendering independent per-BS policies suboptimal.

 Existing edge caching strategies include popularity-based placement, probabilistic caching, and coded caching~\cite{6763007,Li2018HierarchicalEdgeCaching,Azimi2017FogEdge}.
 These methods typically rely on a stationary or slowly varying popularity model and often assume a fixed mapping between users and serving BSs.
 More recent designs incorporate spatial correlation and cooperative placement across BSs or Fog and Cloud layers~\cite{8169053,jiang2020deep}, but still depend on hand-crafted models (e.g., Zipf popularity, fixed mobility patterns) and task-specific analytical approximations.
 In realistic multi-cell deployments, however, popularity is heterogeneous across user groups, time-varying, and only observable through noisy request traces.
 This gap motivates learning-based control that can adapt to unknown popularity and network dynamics.
 Learning-driven edge caching has therefore received increasing attention~\cite{Li2024SurveyEdgeCaching}.
 Supervised methods use demand prediction or collaborative filtering to infer future file popularity and then solve a deterministic placement problem~\cite{Zhang2023DeviceEdgeCachingIOTJ}.
 Reinforcement Learning (RL) approaches treat caching as a Markov Decision Process (MDP) and learn policies that maximize cache-hit related rewards using Q-learning, policy gradients, or actor--critic methods~\cite{Sadeghi2017OptimalScalableCaching,Chien2020QLearningEdgeCaching,Yang2020CacheAidedNOMA,Yang2025BeyondEdge}.
 Deep Reinforcement Learning (DRL) further integrates deep neural networks for value or policy approximation and has been widely explored for dynamic edge caching~\cite{Wu2019DynamicContentUpdate,Wang2024AdaptiveEdgeCaching,zhang2024communication,Wei2024MetaRLCoopCaching}.
 DRL-based designs can, in principle, cope with unknown and time-varying popularity and multi-cell coupling~\cite{8964499}.
 However, these systems remain tightly bound to a specific state and action parametrization and simulator, require large online interaction budgets for training, and often struggle to generalize when the network topology or traffic pattern changes drastically~\cite{9109574}.